-The practical sessions are held in the science laboratories of the Study Centre.
+The practical sessions are held in the mathematical/computational science laboratories (Computer lab with statistical softwares i.e. SPSS, STATA, R, Matlab, Octave etc) of the Study Centre.
 In these labs, the learner will have the facility to use the equipment and consumables relevant to the syllabus.
 The SLM, supplementary text audio and video material of the various courses of the program is available through the online study portal of the University.
-The University also has a subscription of National Digital Library to provide the learners with the ability to enhance access to information and knowledge of various courses of the programme.
+The University also have a subscription of National Digital Library to provide the learners with the ability to enhance access to information and knowledge of various courses of the programme.